-President Trump briefly leaves Walter Reed medical center in motorcade to surprise supporters
+President Trump briefly leaves Walter Reed Medical Center in motorcade to surprise supporters

 Blood oxygen saturation is a key health marker for COVID-19 patients.
 A normal reading is between 95 and 100.
 Conley said the president had a "high fever" and a blood oxygen level below 94% on Friday and during "another episode" on Saturday.

-At the time of the briefing, Trump's blood oxygen level was 98% - within normal rage, Trump's medical team said.
+At the time of the briefing, Trump's blood oxygen level was 98% - within the normal range, Trump's medical team said.

 Signs of pneumonia or other lung damage could be detected in scans before a patient feels short of breath, but the president's doctors declined to say what those scans have revealed.